KlRAAA/Linear-Permutation/README.md

 - **Password Management**: Implement a basic password manager to store and manage passwords.
 - **Entropy Calculation**: Show an entropy score to indicate the security level of the generated password.

-## Appendix

-Any additional information goes here.

-You can copy and paste this `README.md` file directly into your project folder for the Password Generator.